abel1231/optimization/README.md

 Running `python qaoa_qiskit.py --help` for more information about options.

-The default optimizer is `COBYLA` from Qiskit, as we observe experimentally that it has a more efficient optimization process and guarantees the optimization performance.
+The default optimizer is `COBYLA` from Qiskit, as we empirically observe that it has a more efficient optimization process and guarantees the optimization performance.
 Note that you can replace it with any other optimizers from either [Scipy Methods](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html), or [Qiskit Optimizers](https://qiskit.org/documentation/stubs/qiskit.algorithms.optimizers.html).